NikodemGapski/colubris-engine/src/colliders/collider.md

 - `bool collide(const Collider&, const Collider&)` (whether two colliders collide),
 - `std::vector<glm::vec2> collision_points(const Collider&, const Collider&)` (returns a list of collision points of two colliders - or an empty list if no collision occurs),

-> Note that the `collide` method can be significantly faster than `collision_points`, so, for better performance, try to avoid using the latter for collision detection in your code.
+> Note that the `collide` method can be significantly faster than `collision_points`, because it returns `true` the moment it finds any collision, so, for better performance, try to avoid using the latter for collision detection in your code.

 ## ColliderShape